The Webmasters Guide To Survival On The Internet Post #Mobilegeddon Era (21st April 2015)

 - Parallel URL Websites: Even though this is one of the most strenuous of all the options available, it still has its perks for those websites which need to laser focus on the mobile experience of their visitors.
 Opting for a Parallel URL website is like having a separate subdomain for example (m.yourwebsite.com or mobile.yourwebsite.com).
 Its cons include having to manage the mirror image of your website and dealing with duplicate content etc. Every time your website is updated, the changes have to be reflected in the other domain as well.

 5. USING USER INTENT FOR ENHANCED VISIBILITY

 It is not an unknown fact that most of the searches that are performed on the move are done via mobile phones and other hybrid devices.
-According to research, more than 80% of the searches performed on mobile are with a Local intent.
+According to research, more than 80% of the searches performed on mobile are with local intent.

 - Do customers come to my shop or office?

-- Do I have a helpline to deal with customer enquiries?
+- Do I have a helpline to deal with customer inquiries?

 - Do I sell goods and services that have the tendency to out-stock?

 The answer to all these questions will mostly be a yes, and thus it may be a crucial business booster if you can place your Contact and Stock Information like (Map, Address, Contact Numbers, Email Id, etc) before the other information on your website, it will greatly boost conversions of your mobile site.

 6. CREATE A MOCKUP FOR YOUR MOBILE WEBSITE